Mockups of the redesigned JSTOR Daily homepage on desktop and mobile, highlighting the “Featured Today” story layout and responsive article cards.

 Surveys: What people desire and what we can emphasize

-We used affinity mapping to analyze 243 survey responses from both readers and non-readers, seeing what people desired more from the JSTOR Daily website, and what they liked about the website that we could place more weight on.
+We sent out our survey to the JSTOR Daily newsletter, and used affinity mapping to analyze 243 survey responses from both readers and non-readers.
+We gauged what people desired more from the JSTOR Daily website, and what they liked about the website that we could place more weight on.

 What people want more of: